 Shares in the community benefit society are £100 each.
 A minimum pledge of £100 entitles you to become a member of the Community Share Scheme, where each £100 represents one share.

-If you would prefer not to become a member of the community share scheme, and instead make a straightforward donation you can show your support by donating to our GoFundMe crowdfund and give any amount, or drop your donation into one of the collection boxes at the Tuesday morning market held in the Hatherleigh community centre.
+If you would prefer not to become a member of the community share scheme, and instead make a straightforward donation you can show your support by donating to our GoFundMe crowdfund and give any amount, or drop your donation into one of the collection boxes at the Tuesday morning market held in the new Hatherleigh Community Market building.

 If I make a pledge, when do you need the money?

 Ideally as soon as possible.
 However we are waiting for further instructions as to how to effect the share issue.
-Our current estimate is late summer, early autumn of 2024.
+Our current estimate is in spring 2026.

 We will keep you updated and give you as much notice as we can before we call on you all to provide your pledged amounts.